In the first days of September, I was at the SEA LIFE Trust´s Beluga Whale Sanctuary and Puffin Hospital on the island of Heimaey in Iceland.

-The open-water Sanctuary is the very first in the world of this kind and will- from next spring on- house the 2 Belugas Little White and Little Grey, who have previously been kept in a Marine Park in China.
-Currently, they are still acclimatizing to the cold temperatures, so they are still in the indoor facility of the center.
-I got to learn a lot about the care and health of Cetaceans by the amazing Team of caretakers, I am still stunned about the incredible journey the two Belugas have behind them and I am excited for them to move into their forever home in Klettsvik Bay.
+The open-water sanctuary is the very first in the world of this kind and will- from next spring on- house the 2 Belugas, Little White and Little Grey, who have previously been kept in a Marine Park in China.
+Currently, they are still acclimating to the cold temperatures, so they are still in the indoor facility of the center.
+I got to learn a lot about the care and health of cetaceans by the amazing team of caretakers, I am still stunned about the incredible journey the two belugas have behind them and I am excited for them to move into their forever home in Klettsvik Bay.

-When I attempted taking photos of them from the edge of their habitat, just holding the camera into the water, I wasn´t sure if they would come close enough.
-But in fact, they got much too close and investigated the camera closely!
-Such a good feeling to enhance the interaction that is purely chosen by the animal itself.
+When I first attempted to take photos of them from the edge of their habitat, just holding the camera in the water, I wasn´t sure if they would come close enough.
+But in fact, they got far too close and wanted to investigate the camera!
+It was such a good feeling to enhance the interaction that is purely chosen by the animal itself.

-After my stay on Heimaey, I returned to the Icelandic mainland, and the urge to finally jump into the water myself again, brought me to Silfra: the place with the clearest water in the world.
+After my stay on Heimaey, I returned to the Icelandic mainland.
+My urge to finally jump into the water again brought me to Silfra: the place with the clearest water in the world.
 Additionally, Silfra is the only place in the world where you can dive between two continental plates: Europe and America.
-Thanks to Arctic Adventures, I got to experience Silfra´s otherworldly magic in two dives, and even in 2 degrees of water, which let my fingers freeze immediately, I could not stop myself from taking many photos!
+Thanks to Arctic Adventures, I got to experience Silfra´s otherworldly magic in two dives.
+Even in 2 degrees Celcius water, which immediately froze my fingers, I could not stop myself from taking many photos!

-Then, my journey took me to Vancouver in Canada, where I visited many institutions, including the Vancouver Aquarium, the Marine Mammal Rescue Centre, Nuytco Engineering, and Shearwater Research.
-On Vancouver Island, I visited seaproof.tv to learn about Underwater Minimentary Production and learned about Underwater Filming from Maxwel Hohn, who I was lucky enough to join on a Salmon Snorkel and Shoot in Campbell River.
-I also got to try myself out on a tethered dive in a Kirby Morgan diver helmet with DiveSafe International, and I visited the Royal Canadian Mounted Police´s Dive and Boat Unit.
-Another highlight was to experience Humpback Whales, Orcas, Pacific White-sided dolphins and harbour porpoises with Big Animal Encounters in the beautiful sounds around Campbell River.
-And, of course, I got to dive some amazing dive sites around Bowen Island and Whytecliff and enjoyed the cold water diving here tremendously.
-Such different marine life to photograph compared to the subjects that I photographed in Egypt and the Maldives.
+Then, my journey took me to Vancouver, Canada where I visited many institutions, including the Vancouver Aquarium, the Marine Mammal Rescue Centre, Nuytco Engineering, and Shearwater Research.
+On Vancouver Island, I visited seaproof.tv to learn about underwater minimentary production and learned about underwater filming from Maxwel Hohn, who I was lucky enough to join on a salmon snorkel and shoot in Campbell River.
+I also got to try out a tethered dive in a Kirby Morgan diver helmet with DiveSafe International, and visit the Royal Canadian Mounted Police´s Dive and Boat Unit.
+Another highlight was to experience humpback whales, orcas, pacific white-sided dolphins and harbor porpoises with Big Animal Encounters in the beautiful sounds around Campbell River.
+And, of course, dived some amazing dive sites around Bowen Island and Whytecliff.
+I enjoyed the cold water diving here tremendously as there is such different marine life to photograph in comparison to the subjects that I photographed in Egypt and the Maldives.

-After the jam-packed time in British Columbia, I then flew to breathtaking Alaska, where I was going to spend 3 weeks at the Alaska Sealife Center in Seward.
-Here, I assisted the center´s head vet Dr. Carrie Goertz in the pre-transport acclimation of two Sea Otters, who had been rescued and rehabilitated in the ASLC last year.
+After the jam-packed time in British Columbia, I then flew to breathtaking Alaska, where I was to spend 3 weeks at the Alaska Sealife Center in Seward.
+Here, I assisted the center´s head vet, Dr. Carrie Goertz, in the pre-transport acclimation of two sea otters, who had been rescued and rehabilitated in the ASLC last year.
 Because they were rescued as pups, they, unfortunately, can´t be released into the wild but will find their new forever home in Europe.
-To make this long journey as stress-free as possible for them, we worked towards familiarising them with their Transport boxes and other transport-related stimuli, and I monitored their stress level by recording the Body Core temperature changes through Radiotransmitters that are implanted into their peritoneal cavity.
+To make this long journey as stress-free as possible for them, we worked towards familiarising them with their Transport boxes and other transport-related stimuli, and I monitored their stress level by recording their body core temperature changes through radio transmitters that are implanted into their peritoneal cavity.
 The otters showed quick progress and I am convinced that they are now well prepared for their travels.

-Additionally, I got to jump into Alaskan waters 3 times: 1 shore dive on the remains of the old train tracks which got struck by the big Alaskan earthquake in 1964, and 2 dives from a boat in Resurrection Bay.
-And I found myself in the most beautiful underwater landscape here surrounded by hundreds of Rockfish, Plumose anemones, Kelp and Northern Sea Nettles.
+Additionally, I got to jump into Alaskan waters 3 times: 1 shore dive on the remains of the old train tracks which got struck by the big Alaskan earthquake of 1964, and 2 dives from a boat in Resurrection Bay.
+Here I found myself in the most beautiful underwater landscape, surrounded by hundreds of rockfish, plumose anemones, kelp, and northern sea nettles.

-Overall, it is to say that the month of September has been absolutely incredible, bringing me to places that I have never seen before, and that have shown me a complete other world of Scuba Diving.
-And I am in awe with what cold water diving can offer you, and I can´t wait to explore more of it!
+Overall, I can say that the month of September has been absolutely incredible.
+It has brought me to places that I have never seen before, and I was able to experience a completely other world of scuba diving.
+I am in awe with what cold water diving can offer, and I can´t wait to explore more of it!